-The financial statements of the Company have been prepared and approved by the directors in accordance with International Financial Reporting Standards ("IFRSs") as endorsed by the European Union ("EU"), and those parts of the Companies Act 2006 applicable to those reporting under IFRS.
+The financial statements of the Company have been prepared and approved by the directors in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+In addition, the financial statements also comply with international financial reporting standards adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union (EU).
 The financial statements have been prepared under the historical cost convention, as modified by the revaluation of financial assets and financial liabilities (including derivative instruments) at fair value through profit or loss.

-The financial statements have been prepared on the going concern basis as explained in the directors' report on page 6.
+The financial statements have been prepared on the going concern basis as explained in the directors' report on page 7.